-New system installations may now qualify for up to a $1000 rebate through Berkeley Electric Cooperative’s Dual Fuel program when switching from gas to duel fuel.
+New system installations may now qualify for up to a $1000 rebate through Berkeley Electric Cooperative’s Dual Fuel program when switching from gas to dual fuel.
+Members can also qualify for up to $2,000 in federal tax credits as well.

 A $500 rebate is available to members switching from a heat pump to a dual fuel system.
 Both rebates are limited to one per home.